bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 We will be working on the [CageKid](https://www.cnrgh.fr/cagekid/) samples from Module3, specifically --> patient C0098.
 Whole genome sequencing and analysis can take multiple days to run, as such we have downsampled the files so that we can proceed more quickly.
 For the SNV analsyis we have selected a region on chromsome 9 between 130215000 & 130636000.

-The tools we are going to using for assessing SNV's is mutect2 and varscan2.
+The tools and their general function we are going to using for calling SNV's and CNV's are: mutect2 varscan2 samtools bcftools bgzip and tabix annovar

+Requirements for variant calling:
+1) Bam --> Sequence alignments from Module 3 or /home/ubuntu/CourseData/CAN_data/Module4/alignments/normal/normal.sorted.realigned.bam
+2) Reference genome --> /home/ubuntu/CourseData/CAN_data/Module4/references/human_g1k_v37.fasta

 **Running Mutect2**

 ```
 cd ~/workspace
-mkdir Module4_somaticvariants
+mkdir -p Module4_somaticvariants
 cd Module4_somaticvariants
 ```